petergraffy/DeGAUSS/README.md

 Daymet_Cell_DeGAUSS.R = Program to link Daymet data to geocoded addresses via merging on raster cell number, with user options structured to fit DeGAUSS preferences.

 Daymet_Cell_DownloadFree.R = Program to link Daymet data to geocoded addresses via merging on raster cell number, which pulls from pre-downloaded Daymet data (rather than downloading the Daymet data from the Daymet website).

+Daymet_Docker.R = Program to link Daymet data to geocoded addresses via merging on raster cell number, with code altered so that it is compatible with Docker containerization.